Background pattern

 • insulin,

-• folate and vitamin B12,
+• folic acid, and vitamin B12,

-• β2-adrenergic agonists.
+• beta2-adrenergic agonists.

 • Digitalis glycosides (digoxin and methyldigoxin) (high potassium levels can reduce their effect and a sudden drop in these levels can cause digitalis toxicity).

-• Lithium carbonate (sodium can accelerate renal excretion of lithium, leading to a decrease in its therapeutic effect).
+• Lithium carbonate (sodium can accelerate the renal excretion of lithium, leading to a decrease in its therapeutic effect).

-Pregnancy and lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 Dosage

-The amount of glucose administered with the solution should not exceed 4-5 mg/kg/min.
+The amount of glucose administered with the solution should not exceed 4-5 mg/kg/min

-Use in Children
+Use in children

 The recommended daily fluid dose in these patients is as follows: